A look at court cases involving mothers who have disposed of dead babies

 Share via Email

-WINNIPEG — A judge is to rule Monday in the case of a woman who was arrested after the remains of six infants were discovered inside a Winnipeg storage locker in 2014.
-Andrea Giesbrecht is charged under Section 243 of the Criminal Code, which makes it a crime to dispose of the body of a dead child with intent to conceal the delivery "whether the child died before, during or after birth."
+WINNIPEG — A judge has found a Winnipeg woman guilty of concealing the bodies of her six babies in a storage locker.
+Andrea Giesbrecht was convicted on six counts under Section 243 of the Criminal Code, which makes it a crime to dispose of the body of a dead child with intent to conceal the delivery "whether the child died before, during or after birth."

 Here are some other cases in Canada involving that charge: